 The use of nanos in cosmetic products: state of play

-At the beginning of 2018, the French authorities(DGCCRF) had indicated that they had identified more than 11,000 product references and in 2021, the European Commission specified that on average, about 3620 new cosmetics containing nanomaterials were notified each year between 2016 and 2020.
-Every day, about ten new cosmetic products containing nanomaterials are placed on the market in the EU.
-Problem: the references in question, located via the “Cosmetic Products Notification Portal”(CPNP) of the European Commission, are not publicly available.
+At the beginning of 2018, the French authorities (DGCCRF) indicated that they had identified more than 11,000 product references and in 2021, the European Commission specified that on average, about 3620 new cosmetics containing nanomaterials were notified each year between 2016 and 2020.
+Every day, about ten new cosmetic products containing nanomaterials are placed on the market in the EU, but the product references, identified in the “Cosmetic Products Notification Portal” (CPNP) of the European Commission, are not publicly available.

-In 2017, some 20 “nanoparticulate substances” for cosmetic use had been the subject of 616 declarations in the r-nano register, where nano substances manufactured, imported or placed on the market in France must be declared each year4See list of ~20 grants on page 220 of the 2017 Balance Sheet.
+In 2017, some 20 “nanoparticulate substances” for cosmetic use had been the subject of 616 declarations in the r-nano register, where nano substances manufactured, imported or placed on the market in France must be declared each year4See list of ~20 grants on page 220 of the 2017 Report.
 (These figures will be updated when the Official Report Card 2020 is published).

-• A first version of the catalog of nanomaterials used in cosmetics marketed in the European Union was put online by the European Commission in mid-June 2017 (three and a half years after the date provided for by the Cosmetics Regulation5According to the Cosmetic Regulation, “by January 11, 2014, the Commission (should have made) available a catalog of all nanomaterials used in cosmetic products placed on the market, including those used as colorants, UV filters and preservatives, mentioned in a separate section, indicating the categories of cosmetic products and the reasonably foreseeable exposure conditions.
-This catalog shall be regularly updated thereafter and shall be made available to the public.”.
+• A first version of the catalog of nanomaterials used in cosmetics marketed in the European Union was put online by the European Commission mid-June 2017 (three and a half years after the date provided for by the Cosmetics Regulation5According to the Cosmetic Regulation, “by January 11, 2014, the Commission (should have made) available a catalog of all nanomaterials used in cosmetic products placed on the market, including those used as colorants, UV filters and preservatives, mentioned in a separate section, indicating the categories of cosmetic products and the reasonably foreseeable exposure conditions.
+This catalog shall be regularly updated thereafter and shall be made available to the public”.
 In a letter dated September 3, 2015, Internal Market Commissioner Elzbieta Bienkowska had indicated that industry had provided inaccurate information and that the Commission had asked them to verify their notifications.
-It had also asked member states to monitor the market and contact operators by October 2015 to conduct verifications.
+It had also asked Member States to monitor the market and contact operators by October 2015 to conduct verifications.
 “Once accurate and complete information is received, the Commission intends to publish the catalog.”
-In a February 18, 2016 article, Chemical Watch announced the publication of the catalog for mid-2016(Cosmetics nanomaterials inventory expected mid-2016, Chemical Watch, February 18, 2016).
-Questioned by the NGO Client Earth, the Commission had once again called for patience and promised that the catalog would be published “in the coming weeks” on the page https://ec.europa.eu/growth/sectors/cosmetics_en (see EU cosmetics nano inventory hits three-year delay, Chemical Watch, January 11, 2017 and Three-year wait for nanomaterial risk data promised ‘in the next few weeks’, Vito Buonsante, Client Earth, January 11, 2017), with many unauthorized nano substances (such as TiO2 in toothpastes for example):
+In a February 18, 2016 article, Chemical Watch announced the publication of the catalog for mid-2016 (Cosmetics nanomaterials inventory expected mid-2016, Chemical Watch, February 18, 2016).
+Questioned by the NGO Client Earth, the Commission had once again called for patience and promised that the catalog would be published “in the coming weeks” on the page https://ec.europa.eu/growth/sectors/cosmetics_en (see EU cosmetics nano inventory hits three-year delay, Chemical Watch, January 11, 2017 and Three-year wait for nanomaterial risk data promised ‘in the next few weeks’, Vito Buonsante, Client Earth, January 11, 2017).
+It contained many unauthorized nano substances (such as TiO2 in toothpastes for example):

 The "nano" substances catalogued in the 1st version

-Nano substances listed in the1st version of the “catalog” put online mid-June 2017 (only those marked with an asterisk * being authorized in the nano state) :
+Nano substances listed in the1st version of the “catalog” put online mid-June 2017 (only those marked with an asterisk* being authorized in the nano state) :

-• 12 dyes CI15850 (red) – CI19140 (yellow) – CI77120 (white) – CI77266* (carbon black) – CI77288 (green dye) – CI77400 (brown) – CI77480 (yellow) – CI77491 (iron oxide; red) – CI77499 (iron oxide; black) – CI77510 (blue) – CI77820 (silver) – CI77891 (titanium dioxide; white)
+• 12 colorants: CI15850 (red) – CI19140 (yellow) – CI77120 (white) – CI77266* (carbon black) – CI77288 (green dye) – CI77400 (brown) – CI77480 (yellow) – CI77491 (iron oxide; red) – CI77499 (iron oxide; black) – CI77510 (blue) – CI77820 (silver) – CI77891 (titanium dioxide; white)

-• 6 UV filters: Bis-Ethylhexyloxyphenol Methoxyphenyl Triazine , Ethylhexyl Methoxycinnamate, MBBT*, Titanium dioxide (TiO2)*, TBPT*, Zinc oxide (ZnO)*.
+• 6 UV filters: Bis-Ethylhexyloxyphenol Methoxyphenyl Triazine , Ethylhexyl Methoxycinnamate, MBBT*, Titanium dioxide (TiO2)*, TBPT*, Zinc oxide (ZnO)*

-• 25 other substances : Alumina, Cellulose, Colloidal Copper, Colloidal Gold, Colloidal Platinum, Colloidal Silver, Fullerenes, Gold Thioethylamino Hyaluronic Acid, Hydrated Silica, Hydroxyapatite, Lithium Magnesium Sodium Silicate, Platinum, Platinum Powder, Retinol, Sapphire Powder, Silica, Silica Dimethicone Silylate, Silica Dimethyl Silylate, Silica Silylate, Sodium Magnesium Fluorosilicate, Sodium Magnesium Silicate, Sodium Propoxyhydroxypropyl Thiosulfate Silica, Styrene/Acrylates Copolymer, Tin Oxide, Tocopheryl Acetate
+• 25 other substances: Alumina, Cellulose, Colloidal Copper, Colloidal Gold, Colloidal Platinum, Colloidal Silver, Fullerenes, Gold Thioethylamino Hyaluronic Acid, Hydrated Silica, Hydroxyapatite, Lithium Magnesium Sodium Silicate, Platinum, Platinum Powder, Retinol, Sapphire Powder, Silica, Silica Dimethicone Silylate, Silica Dimethyl Silylate, Silica Silylate, Sodium Magnesium Fluorosilicate, Sodium Magnesium Silicate, Sodium Propoxyhydroxypropyl Thiosulfate Silica, Styrene/Acrylates Copolymer, Tin Oxide, Tocopheryl Acetate.

 • The 2nd version of the “catalog” was published by the European Commission in November 2019.
 It highlights once again the use of nanoparticles, some of which are not authorized.

-• These catalogs are produced from the European Commission’s Cosmetic Products Notification Portal(CPNP).
+• These catalogs are produced from the European Commission’s Cosmetic Products Notification Portal (CPNP).

 An inventory of nano pigments

-September 2018, more than 80 nano-sized pigments were identified on the European market by the European Chemicals Agency (ECHA).
+In September 2018, more than 80 nano-sized pigments were identified on the European market by the European Chemicals Agency (ECHA).
 Many are likely to be present in cosmetic products, especially make-up products (lipsticks, mascaras, eyeliners, blushes, powders, etc.) or toothpastes.

-Censuses conducted by associations (not updated)
+Some inventories conducted by associations (but not updated)

 • In 2019, the association Agir pour l’Environnement (APE) launched the website https://dentifrice-infoconso.agirpourlenvironnement.org, a database listing, initially, 271 toothpastes suspected of containing titanium dioxide nanoparticles.
-By the end of 2021, the number had dropped to 224, or nearly 50 fewer toothpastes.
+By the end of 2021, the number had dropped to 224, so nearly 50 fewer toothpastes.
 The database has not been updated since.

-Theobligation to label nanomaterials in cosmetics is applied by some brands… but not by all, far from it.
+The obligation to label nanomaterials in cosmetics is applied by some brands… but not by all, far from it.

 Tests conducted by the DGCCRF from 2017 to 2022

-Since 2017, the DGCCRF has been monitoring theEuropean obligation to label nanomaterials in cosmetics, conducting tests whose results show that the labeling obligation is insufficiently respected and that unauthorized nanomaterials are present in cosmetics9See in particular:
+Since 2017, the DGCCRF has been monitoring the European obligation to label nanomaterials in cosmetics, conducting tests whose results show that the labeling obligation is insufficiently respected and that unauthorized nanomaterials are present in cosmetics8See in particular:

 2021 controls on regulated substances in cosmetics: too many anomalies, DGCCRF, December 2022: “In 2021, 44 cosmetic products were sampled and analyzed by the joint laboratory service (common to the DGCCRF and the DGDDI).
 The analyses showed that 86% had anomalies related to the presence of nanomaterials (similar to the 85% rate found in 2020).”